mrismanaziz/Reforestation/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## What do you call an alligator in a vest?
+An in-vest-igator!